aloisdg/TIL/bash/how-to-get-everything-except-something-else.md

 ## How to get everything except something else

+The `extglob` shell option gives you more powerful pattern matching in the command line.
 Enable the `extglob` option, like this:

     ~/foobar> shopt extglob # display the value of extglob extglob         off